trialsnet-project/trialsnet-project.github.io/_pages/uc-gallery.md

 ### eHealth & Emergency

 eHealth is certainly one of the most promising fields in which new technologies will play a fundamental role.
-In particular, SNS and future network technologies can benefit telemedicine, remote monitoring, control of prostheses, and emergency management.
-In this context, four different UCs have been designed, as described in the following.
+In particular, SNS and future network technologies can benefit (i) telemedicine, allowing to transmit data about a patient’s health to healthcare professionals in real time, even in mobility situations, permitting pre-hospital identification of the correct diagnosis, (ii) remote monitoring, allowing even in areas not equipped with departments for certain medical specializations, to be assisted by the specialized medical doctors, especially in the surgical field, (iii) control of prostheses, allowing to connect a prosthetic device control system with AI technologies for reducing the need for explicit control by the user and thus their cognitive load for driving it, and making the movements of the wearer more natural, and (iv) emergency, allowing flexibility to address different dynamic plans and guidelines over standard predefined Emergency Action Plans.
 {: .text-justify}

 {% assign entries_layout = page.entries_layout | default: 'list' %}